What is the Downfall story tactic?

 Defend Against Downfall:

 - If you do come crashing down, what benefits might there be to others?
-What lessons have you learned for the future?
+What kind of story could you tell?
+(See Epic Fail).

 Exploit Another's Downfall: